OpenResty XRay™ On-Premise Deployment on Azure Kubernetes Service

 --query id --output tsv

-file from email
+4.2 Using the aks-kubernetes-pv.yml.sample file from the email attachment

 kubectl apply -f aks-kubernetes-pv.yml.sample